esimpsonb/Bookstore/README.md

 Bookstore interface project, currently allowing interaction between users and the store administration, it also has the feature of saving user accounts and purchase orders as pickle files.

-A csv file with book titles is loaded and using an API all its information is obtained.
+A csv file with book titles is loaded and using an API all their information is obtained.

 Future versions:
 -